DRMacIver/notebook/ideas.md

 * [x] Making things harder in order to make them possible
 * [x] Untanging various ethical concepts as per https://twitter.com/DRMacIver/status/1223628070738939905
 * [x] Therapeutic applications of video games
+* [x] Group responsibilities are not the aggregate of individual ones
+* [x] Touch starvation is widespread and very bad
 * [ ] Ways in which I could improve my communication skills
 * [ ] Notes on my experience of poly
 * [ ] Specific binary goals as a tool for self-development